 Sensation play involves the enhancement of the senses, sometimes through the deprivation of others.
-Blocking out auditory or physical stimuli also allows the person submitting to sensory deprivation to focus more purely on physical sensations and enjoy the erotic anticipation of what might happen next (just be sure to practice sensation play safely, sanely, and consensually- always have a safe word in case feelings become too intense, and never leave a bound of blindfolded person alone).
-Bondage restraints and blindfolds are among the ways you can alter how your partner experiences the world around them.
+Blocking out auditory or physical stimuli also allows the person submitting to sensory deprivation to focus purely on physical sensations and enjoy the erotic anticipation of what might happen next.
+Just be sure to practice sensation play safely, sanely, and consensually–always have a safe word in case feelings become too intense,and never leave a bound of blindfolded person alone.
+Bondage restraints and blindfolds are among the ways you can alter how your partner experiences their sensory environment.
 Try some of our favorites, including:

 TEMPERATURE PLAY: Cold sensations can jolt your partner in a highly stimulating way.
 Experiment with dragging an ice cube gently down their body, lightly grazing sensitive areas like the nipples.
 Try the touch of something cool like metal, or drink ice water to cool your tongue and turn your kisses and licks chilled.
 If you want to turn up the heat, melt a body-safe massage candle like Jimmyjane's Afterglow to produce a hot oil that can be drizzled tantalizingly on your partner.

 VIBRATORS: Vibrators are a great way to enhance stimulation.
 Try wearables like the Je Joue Mio or butt plugs like the B-Vibe Trio, or wield a versatile portable massager (we love the Doc Johnson Tryst) to tease your partner all over.